This post may contain affiliate links. Read my full disclosure here

 You can think of it as spending $2, but you really just paid yourself $.55 of that.
 This amount adds up fast and it’s important to maintain proper budgeting practices so you don’t underestimate your available finances.

-Christmas money is an expensive time of the year, but with some fast cash, you can enjoy the holidays with a bigger peace of mind.
+Christmas is an expensive time of the year, but with some fast cash and serious financial motivation, you can have your Christmas money and enjoy the holidays with a bigger peace of mind.

 If you liked this post, pin it!